BeardedTinker/HiGrow_ESPHome/README.md

 Copy YAML file of your choice (for now only `higrow_dht.yaml` is tested and working) into your ESPHom folder.
 Change file name to match your future plant name.

+You now have option to use MQTT instead of or parallel with API Home Assistant integration.

 # Configuration

 Minimum reqiured configuration is to adapt/change subsctitution section in YAML file: